SuneelPodapati/ml_classification_models/README.md

 | XGBoost |Another top-tier model with excellent accuracy (0.936) and AUC (0.984).
 Precision (0.943) and recall (0.835) are well-balanced, though slightly lower than Random Forest.
 Still a highly dependable model with strong generalization. |

 ## Conclusion
-Ensemble methods - Random Forest achieved the highest AUC and strongest overall metrics on this dataset.
+Ensemble Model - Random Forest achieved the highest AUC and strongest overall metrics on this dataset.
 This model has a good trade-off between accuracy, F1, and MCC, making it the preferred choice for production use.

 ## Streamlit 🚀
 The trained models are saved into `pkl` files and are deployed to Streamlit with an interactive evaluation application at [https://sp-ml-assignment2.streamlit.app/](https://sp-ml-assignment2.streamlit.app/)